schneidermatic/MiniELK/README.md

 ###### PREREQUISITES
 ---
-ELKy is tested on Windows 11, Docker Desktop and Windows Subsystem for Linux (WSL2)
+MiniELK is tested on Windows 11, Docker Desktop and Windows Subsystem for Linux (WSL2)

 Name           | Reference
 -------------- | ---------------